August 3-12, 2018

 Please check the required and recommended items listed for live-aboard sailing, as well as reviewing the section on what to expect life to be like on board.
 Find both on our FAQ page here.

-Our Desolation Sound Cruise starts in Nanaimo Harbour and ends at our home port in West Vancouver, accessible by car, public transit and bicycle.
+Our Desolation Sound Cruise starts and ends at our home port in West Vancouver, accessible by car, public transit and bicycle.